-Part I: "The Balanced Calendar" explains what the Jewish calendar can teach the world in this time of instability and unrest.
+Part I: "The Balanced Calendar" explains what the Jewish calendar can teach us and the world in times of instability and unrest.

 Part II: "The Moon Quandary" explains why Moses balked when he first heard God's commandment to sanctify the new moon.